 While most platforms have quite serviceable free themes (e.g. in the WordPress Theme Directory), you can often get more features and better designs by choosing a premium theme.
 You can find premium themes for WordPress, Ghost, Tumblr, and other blogging platforms on Envato Market.

 2. Read Company Blogs That Work

 Before you dash ahead and write your first post, it’s worth taking the time to think about what you’re doing, why you’re doing it, and how you can do it better.

 A good first step is to read other company blogs.
 By all means check out other firms in your own industry, but also look farther afield to get more general ideas.
 Here are a few interesting ones:

 Hotel chain Marriott offers something different from most corporate blogs: a very personal, diary-style blog written by its 84-year-old chairman Bill Marriott himself.
-He penned a popular Mother’s Day post last year, for example, Remembering My Mom on Mother’s Day.
+He penned a popular Mother’s Day post a few years ago, for example, Remembering My Mom on Mother’s Day.